Sin7Y/ola-lang/docs/en/source/ola-syntax.md

 ### Data Type

-Olang is a statically typed language, and variable types must be known at compile time to avoid most runtime exceptions.
+Ola is a statically typed language, and variable types must be known at compile time to avoid most runtime exceptions.
 Three basic types and multiple complex types are supported.

 #### Basic Types